rtolsma/rtolsma.github.io/_posts/2020-06-14-productivity.markdown

 begins with accurately measuring employee outputs.

-So how can we solve mitigate the apparent labor market inefficiencies staring us in the eye?
-Unforunately the current options are rather limiting.
+What can we do?
 For employees, personal websites and social network profiles like LinkedIn afford the opportunity to provide greater detail insights into projects and work experiences, but these methods suffer from embellishment and personal biases rather often.
 What we need are better platforms and processes for gathering metrics over time, data that can illustrate trajectories and growth in addition to performance.
 Internally, large bureaucratic corporations can foster these forms of analysis over time, tracking employee reviews and key performance indicators in a rigorous manner for continuous